folkzb/magalu/mgc/cli/docs/virtual-machine/backups/list/help.md

       --no-confirm               Bypasses confirmation step for commands that ask a confirmation from the user -o, --output string            Change the output format.
-Use '--output=help' to know more details. (default "yaml") -r, --raw                      Output raw data, without any formatting or coloring --server-url uri           Manually specify the server to use
+Use '--output=help' to know more details. (default "yaml") -r, --raw                      Output raw data, without any formatting or coloring --region enum              Region to reach the service (one of "br-mgl1", "br-ne1" or "br-se1") (default "br-se1") --server-url uri           Manually specify the server to use
 ```